Run your whole fleet on FleetPilot Start free trial ·

 What's a typical investment size?

-A single vehicle in this asset class is typically a $25K–$80K acquisition (cash or financed), with operating expenses, insurance, and maintenance handled by your operator out of gross rental revenue.
-Many start with one vehicle to learn the mechanics, then scale into a portfolio.
+A single vehicle is typically a $25K–$80K acquisition (cash or financed), with operating costs, insurance, and maintenance handled by your operator out of gross rental revenue.
+Some investors start with one vehicle to learn the mechanics; others build portfolios of 5–25 as part of a broader tax and cash-flow strategy.

 What returns can I expect?